psiphi75/SailBoatSim/AI.md

 {
     type: 'station-keeping',
     waypoints: [waypoint],
-    time: [Number: total time the boat is required to remain in the circle]
+    timeLimit: [Number: total time the boat is required to remain in the circle]
-    timeRemaing: [Number: the time remaining]
+    timeToStart: [Number: the time remaining]
 }
 ```